 When temples are first built or after they have undergone extensive renovations, open houses are held for the public so they can take a tour inside.
 Also, many temples have visitors’ centers, waiting areas, or grounds that are open to everyone.

 After the temple is complete, it is dedicated for sacred worship.
 Because of the holy nature of the work we do in temples, it is then only open to members of The Church of Jesus Christ of Latter-day Saints who have prepared themselves for the experience.
 While you might not be able to enter the temple right now, all of God’s children are invited to learn more about the gospel of Jesus Christ and enter into the covenant relationships that will allow you to fully participate in the blessings of the temple.

-Temples are different than our everyday church buildings where we hold Sunday worship services.
-They are our most holy places, set aside for God’s most sacred work.
+Temples are different from our everyday church buildings where we hold Sunday worship services.
+They are our holiest places, set aside for God’s most sacred work.
 The things we do in the temple revolve around the promise that we can live with God and our loved ones for eternity.

 In the temple, we more fully commit to following Jesus Christ.
 We make promises with God, such as the promise to keep His commandments and to dedicate ourselves and all we have to Him.
 Husbands and wives and parents and children are united together, or “sealed” to one another, for eternity.
 And we do the same work for our ancestors, giving them the opportunity to accept those blessings in the next life if they so choose.

 Jesus taught that baptism is required to enter the kingdom of heaven (see John 3:5).
 But what about people who die without being baptized or even knowing about Jesus?